giuliodondi/kOS-Shuttle_OPS1/README.md

 Once we trigger Flyback, T_C will settle around zero as the PEG algorithm adjusts the throttle so that we burn propellant all the way to 2% during the rest of the manoeuvre.

-### Results from my tests
+### Results from my RTLS tests

-Here I present my test results for RTLS aborts (original RS-25 engines, Standard-weight ET, 40° inclination, 10t payload).
-The only variable is the time of engine failure _t_fail_ which ranges from liftoff to a handful of seconds before Negative Return.
+Here I present my test results for RTLS aborts.
+The scenario was STS-9 (RS-25A, Lightweight tank, Spacelab payload at 57° inclination).
+The only variable is the time of engine failure _t_fail_ which ranges from liftoff to just before Negative Return.
 The plots include both Powered and GLide RTLS phases

 ![rtls_trajplot](https://github.com/giuliodondi/kOS-UPFG_OPS1/blob/master/Ships/Script/Shuttle_OPS1/rtls_traj.png)

 The first plot is altitude vs. downrange distance, and shows the general shape of the trajectory.
-You can see the lofting action for aborts prior to SRB-sep.
-The trajecotries are generally more depressed for early aborts (the propellant mass is high and acceleration is low) and the maximum altitude reached during the manoeuvre is quite inconsistent.
-MECO happens at the "hump" at 80km, form there on you can see the effect of aerobraking during Glide-RTLS.
-Guidance does not try to force the MECO downrange distance, which is evident in the final downrange distance at the end of Glide-RTLS
+You can se:
+- engine failures before SRB sep result in lofted trajectories, as commanded
+- The maximum altitude during the manoeuvre is geenrally higher the later the engine failure
+- all trajectories target the same altitude at MECO, it's the "hump" at 72km
+- The downrange distance at MECO is different for all trajectories

 ![](https://github.com/giuliodondi/kOS-UPFG_OPS1/blob/master/Ships/Script/Shuttle_OPS1/rtls_vel.png)